floss1138/dbDotCad/README.md

 It is possible to script the find command to produce clean json by addin a forEach(prinjson) loop, for example:
 `db.s1_2blocks.find ({"_id" : "'30C91_s1_02-20-3023"}).forEach(printjson);`

+js scripts can be run without specifying the database name if they contain the getSiblingDB definition, for example:
+`mongo attin.js`
+If you need to see the db selection and other commands execute, direct the script to the command:
+`monog < attin.js`

 mongoDB will automatically reject a duplicate _id.
 This is not an error and for this application is the desired behaviour.
+UnorderedBulkOp will not stop on error but the ordered output command will.
 The first import will succeed and can be used to initially populate or seed desired fields.
 From this point onwards it is necessary to manipulate the data from within the database itself.
 The databases is King and should always be this way.
 Future attout operations will provide the _id for a query but only new _ids will add data to the database.

 #### Collection names